lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### disable_sanitize_html

-If set to true Grafana will allow script tags in text panels.
+If set to true ThingSPIN will allow script tags in text panels.
 Not recommended as it enable XSS vulnerabilities.
 Default is false.
-This settings was introduced in Grafana v6.0.
+This settings was introduced in ThingSPIN v6.0.

 ## [plugins]